 September heralds the start of the grape picking season, and these find their way to market.
 At one Euro per KG, it's pretty hard to go wrong!
 I think one of the things I love most about living in Greece, is the abundance of fresh, seasonal fruit and vegetables.
 It is certainly making my diet a healthy one.
 By the way, can you name the grape variety shown here?
 Extra bonus points for you if you leave a comment below!

 Outdoor cinemas are still quite popular in Athens and throughout Greece.
 They don't run all year of course, just during the months when the weather is at its finest.
 September is really the last month to watch a movie at an outdoor cinema.
 Somewhat embarrassingly, I haven't watched a movie at an outdoor cinema in Athens yet.
 I guess I still have a couple of weeks to put that right before they close for the year!

 Shows, Exhibitions, and Events

 It feels that there are more events and exhibitions held in Athens in September than at any other time of year.
 From photography exhibitions to live music concerts, there is something for everyone.
-Last weekend, I had to decide between the Athens Bike Festival at Technopolis, or the Athens Flying Week Air Show held at Tanagra Airport.
+One weekend, I had to decide between the Athens Bike Festival at Technopolis, or the Athens Flying Week Air Show held at Tanagra Airport.
 I decided on the Air Show, which made for something a little different for me!